raphaelgatti/v2-ach-api-docs/source/includes/_webhooks.md

 Create a Webhook Subscription to receive `POST` requests from Dwolla (called Hooks) when Events associated with your application occur.
 [Hooks](#hooks) are sent to a URL which you provide when creating a Webhook Subscription.
 If you are a White Label partner, you will use these events to notify your customers via email based on the White Label TOS.
 Refer to the [events](#available-events) section for the list of events that trigger webhooks.

-You must use an Application Access Token to create a Webhook Subscription.
-Hooks are only sent as long as you maintain a valid Application Access Token.
-If your Application Access Token expires or is invalidated, and none currently exists, Dwolla will stop sending Hooks.

 ### Acknowledgement and retries
 When your application receives a [Hook](#hooks), it should respond with a HTTP 2xx status code to indicate successful receipt.
 If Dwolla receives a status code greater than a HTTP 400, or your application fails to respond within 20 seconds of the attempt, another Hook will be sent.